laravel-workflow/sample-app/README.md

 * `php artisan app:webhook` – Showcases how to use the built-in webhook system for triggering workflows externally.

+* `php artisan app:prism` - NEW!
+Uses PrismPHP + Laravel Workflow to build a durable AI agent loop.
+It asks an LLM to generate user profiles and hobbies, validates the result, and retries until the data meets business rules.

 Try them out to see Laravel Workflow in action across different use cases!